Passer au contenu

 As a research student via the exchange program, you are exempt from paying UdeM tuition fees and have access to several services offered to regular full-time students (fees may apply).

-A mandatory health insurance fee will be charged to your Centre étudiant (student portal).
+mandatory health insurance fee will be charged to your Centre étudiant (student portal).
 Please note that people from certain countries may apply for an exemption.

 Extending a research stay can be very complex.
 Doing so can cause delays, costs, and disruption to your research activities.